Adruti Laxmibai

-Adruti Laxmibai (born 12 October 1899 - date and year of death unknown) was an Indian freedom movement activist and politician.
+Adruti Laxmibai (born 12 October 1899 – date of death unknown) was an Indian freedom movement activist and politician.
 She received her bachelor's degree from Dayacician College in Calcutta and later enrolled to study medicine at the Christian Medical College in Vellore.
 She was elected for the Berhampur constituency in 1937 and 1946 and was the deputy speaker of the Odisha Legislative Assembly, formerly known as Orissa, in 1946.
 She notably introduced a policy of free education for girls in Odisha.

 Early life, education and married life

 Laxmibai was born on 12 October 1899 in Berhampur, in a Telugu Niyogi Brahmin family to Varahagiri Venkata Jogayya Pantulu (father) and Varahagiri Subhadramma (mother).
-She was the younger sister of the future Indian president, V. V. Giri.
+She was the younger sister of the future Indian president V. V. Giri.
 Laxmibai completed her secondary education in Berhampur and later joined the Theosophical Society in Kashi.
 She was a graduate of Dayacician College in Calcutta and went on to study medicine at Christian Medical College in Vellore.
 Ill health prevented her from completing her medical studies and she eventually returned to Berhampur.
 After her return, she was married to Adruti Venkateswar Rao of Rajahmundry.
 Her husband died within one year of their marriage and she returned to her parents' house in Berhampur.